 The goal of this serial guide is to save you from taking that hard road.
 Using a similar categorisation system that I use when working with clients I will help you identify your current physique condition, and then give practical recommendations on the path I think you should take (cut, bulk, slow-bulk, recomp for example) realistic expectations of what you can achieve, the common mistakes that people make, and what you should be aware of as you progress.

 This is potentially going to save you time on your journey to getting the physique that you want.
 It’s going to get exceptionally detailed, and I sincerely hope that you find it useful.

 As I work online and do this full time I have been fortunate to have worked with a broad range of clientele over the relatively few years I have been doing this.
 I have gradually tightened up my area of focus to allow me to get even better at my niche – open-minded male strength trainees, no injuries, 20-55 age range.
 Of these people, I can usually identify them as being in one of 11 categories. – Now, you might consider that to be quite anal, and you’d be right.
 However, by being very tight and focused like this, I can get good at predictions for people, and that is what leads to happy customers and a good reputation.
 While the specifics often vary (everyone is an individual with their own personal challenges), the fundamentals of the action plans and the outcomes within a category usually follow the same general course.

 We’re going to use the same method in this article.
 However, the categories will be less tightly defined, and we will cover a broader range of people, to include beginner trainees (skinny to obese) as well.
-For each category I’ll give my advice on what direction I think you should go in, and what you are likely to achieve. – Basically, a more generalised version of what I do for coaching applicants.
+For each category I’ll give my advice on what direction I think you should go in, and what you are likely to achieve. – Basically, a more generalized version of what I do for coaching applicants.